A fun variation on sauteed green beans, these spicy green beans are as delicious as a spicy, salty snack – and it’s so easy to make them.

 How to make spicy green beans

 To make this tasty side dish, I lightly steam the beans first, in the microwave.
 I steam them just until they’re no longer raw.
-After steaming the green beans, I saute them in seasoned olive oil until they are tender-crisp.
+After steaming the green beans, I briefly saute them in seasoned olive oil until they are tender-crisp.
 Yum!
 These spicy green beans taste like a salty, spicy snack.
-Scroll down to the recipe card for the full recipe.
+Scroll down to the recipe card for the detailed instructions.

 Are green beans healthy?

 I believe they are.
 Green beans are very nutritious.
 They are especially high in vitamins A and C and in manganese.
 And they have lots of fiber.
-Paleo purists might say they’re legumes and so are unhealthy.
+Paleo purists might say they’re legumes and so they must be unhealthy.
 But green beans have low amounts of toxins compared with mature legumes, and many paleo followers choose to eat them.

 How to serve spicy green beans

-These spicy green beans are the perfect side dish to any meat or fish.
-They go particularly well with these spicy baked meatballs.
+They are the perfect side dish to any meat or fish.
+They go particularly well with these spicy meatballs.
 I also like to serve them alongside a couple of fried eggs for a light, meatless dinner.

 What about leftovers?

-Leftovers of these spicy green beans keep well in the fridge, in an airtight container, for 3-4 days.
+Leftovers keep well in the fridge, in an airtight container, for 3-4 days.
 Gently reheat them in the microwave on 50% power.
 I admit to sometimes snacking on them cold, straight from the fridge!
 They’re surprisingly delicious this way.

 Spicy Green Beans